This classic vegan banana bread recipe is moist, fluffy and delicious. It’s the best banana bread ever!

 - 1 teaspoon vanilla extract

-- 4 small or 3 large bananas, about 1 3/4 cup (preferably overripe), mashed
+- 4 small or 3 large bananas, about 1 3/4 cups (preferably overripe), mashed

 - 1/4 cup almond milk, use only if needed

 Pour batter into a greased loaf pan.
 Bake for about 50 min – 1 hour.
-With my oven it only goes for 50 min.
-You can also do the toothpick test in the center of the loaf, if it comes out clean it’s about ready.
-Remove from oven and let cool for 10 min.
+Ovens vary, mine usually takes 50 minutes.
+You can also do the toothpick test in the center of the loaf, if it comes out clean it should be ready.
+Remove from oven and let cool for 10 min before slicing.

 I’ve stopped using baking soda in this recipe, sticking with only the 2 teaspoons baking powder with great results.
-There’s baking soda in baking powder so it really isn’t necessary here.
+There’s baking soda in baking powder so it really isn’t necessary, but I have left the baking soda in the recipe because I know some may prefer to add it as it does also help brown the top of the loaf.
+Just know that if you don’t have it on hand, you’ll be fine just using baking powder only.

 To make gluten free use gluten free all purpose flour or gluten free flour of choice.
 I don’t recommend using coconut flour in this recipe.